Prajithp/alertmanager-gchat-webhook/README.md

 ```
 cpanm --installdeps .
 ```
-start the application with hyponated
+start the application with hypnotoad
 ```
 hypnotoad alertmanager.pl
 ```